DecisionsDev/odm-docker-kubernetes/eks/README.md

 # Deploying IBM Operational Decision Manager Standard on EKS AWS.

-This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology using IBM WebSphere® Application Server Liberty on Google Cloud.
+This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on Amazon EKS cloud service.
 We use Kubernetes and Docker technologies.
-They are available by Google through Google Container Registry and Engine.

-**TO REVIEW** The ODM Docker material is use here, which is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
-It includes Docker files and Docker compose descriptors.
-In this tutorial, only the Docker files are used to build the ODM runtime images that will be instantiated in the Kubernetes cluster.
+The ODM Docker material is use here, which is available in passport Advantage.
+It includes Docker container images and helm charts descriptors.

 ![Flow](./images/eks-schema.jpg)